DSharpPlus/DSharpPlus/docs/source/reference/DiscordGuild.rst

 	.. note::

 		This property contains cached members only.
-If you're looking for total member count, use the ``MemberCount`` property instead.
+If you're looking for total member count, use the :attr:`MemberCount` property instead.

+		To cache all users, use the :func:`GetAllMembersAsync` method.

-	List of cached :doc:`VoiceStates </reference/DiscordMember>` for this guild.
+	List of cached :doc:`DiscordMember </reference/DiscordMember>` for this guild.

 .. attribute:: Channels